w3c/openscreenprotocol/datachannel.md

 # Latency to establish a new connection

 There are three sources of latency:
-1. Connecting a reliable channel the first time for for ICE negotiation.
+1. Connecting a reliable channel the first time for ICE negotiation.
 2. Establishing the first Data Channel.
 3. Adding an additional Data Channel on top of an existing peer-to-peer connection.